KhartesViewer/khartes/README.md

 ### Advanced topic: loading TIFF files from vc_layers

-This sub-section is not part of the tutorial, but it belongs to the current topic: loading TIFF files.
+This sub-section is not part of the tutorial, but it belongs with the current topic: loading TIFF files.

 The program `vc_layers` outputs TIFF files that represent flattened layers adjacent to a flattened segment.
-These files have a different orientation than the TIFF files created by X-ray tomography.
+These files have a different orientation than the TIFF files usually read by khartes.
 To alert khartes to this difference, so that the data volume created from these `vc_layer` TIFFs is properly oriented, check the box labeled `TIFFs are from vc_layers`.